rhayes777/PyAutoFit/README.rst

 that comes with performming model fitting, including:

 - Outputting results in a structured path format.
-- Providing on-the-fly model output and visusalization.
+- Providing on-the-fly model output and visualization.
 - Augmenting and customizing the dataset used to fit the model.
 - Building and fitting complex models composed of many model components.
+- Advanced aggregator tools for filtering and analysing model-fit results.

-Below is an example of how straight forward the Gaussian model fit above is to perform once a phase module has been written for it:
+Below is an example of how the *Phase* API allows the Gaussian model fit to be performed using just 2 lines of Python:

 .. code-block:: python

-    # To perform the fit we set up a phase, which takes as input the model and non-linear search.
-It sets up the
+    # Set up a phase, which takes a name, the model and a non-linear search.
-    # Analysis class 'behind the scenes', and uses its name to structure the results output to hard disk.
+    # The phase creates Analysis class 'behind the scenes', as well as taking
+    # care of results output, visualization, etc.

-    phase = af.Phase(model=af.Gaussian, phase_name="phase_example", non_linear_class=af.MultiNest)
+    phase = af.Phase(phase_name="phase_example", model=af.Gaussian, non_linear_class=af.MultiNest)

-    # To perform a model fit, we simply pass the phase's 'run' method a dataset to the phase..
+    # To perform a model fit, we simply run the phase with a dataset.

     result = phase.run(dataset=dataset)